-'Gaslighting' was one of Oxford Dictionaries' words of the year in 2018, and the term has become a buzzword that reflects the politically charged moment in which we're living.
+'Gaslighting', quite tragically, now has a cemented place in our modern lexicon.
+The term was one of Oxford Dictionaries' words of the year in 2018, and it's become a buzzword that reflects the politically charged moment in which we're living.
 Post #MeToo and #TimesUp, it's undoubtedly helpful to have a phrase in our armoury to call out the psychological manipulation that often leaves women doubting their own sanity.

 The term takes its name from the 1938 Patrick Hamilton play (and more famous film adaptations) in which a man dims the gas lights and then persuades his wife that she's imagining it, and has become most closely associated with romantic relationships.
 But a book published by Dr Stephanie Sarkis, a psychotherapist and expert in mental health, exposes the manipulative technique in all spheres of life: from love and family to politics and the workplace.

 Though we associate it with dating most commonly, it happens in friendships, too, and Dr Sarkis has dedicated a whole chapter to the phenomenon in Gaslighting: How to Recognise Manipulative and Emotionally Abusive People... and Break Free.
 "The word frenemy comes to mind," she writes.
 "Doesn’t this sound like your friendship with a gaslighter?
 He does things that really, really bother you, but you hang in there.
 You get nothing good from the friendship – likely because you got used to gaslighters early in your life and this seems normal.
 You might think, What would I do without this 'friend'?
 Well, for starters, you would have a happier life!"